Who’s who at Re-Vision

 Chris Robertson is UKCP registered and has been a therapist and trainer since 1978.
 He is the co-author of Emotions and Needs (OUP), a co-founder of Re-Vision and co-creator of Borderlands and the Wisdom of Uncertainty, which in 1989 became the subject of a BBC documentary.
 He works in London, is involved with the Climate Psychology Alliance and in developing ecopsychology.
 He authored the chapter ‘Dangerous Margins’ in the anthology Vital Signs and the articles Ecopsychology’s Wilding, Dangerous Margins and Climate Stories.
 Chris coordinates the psychotherapy post diploma on which he also teaches modules on The Wounded Healer and the Synergetic Field

 Ewa Robertson BACP (Accred), UKCP, MBPsS co-founded Re-Vision in 1988, where she works as a psychotherapist, trainer and supervisor.
 She currently also teaches at The Bowlby Centre.
 Her approach to psychotherapy is based on and influenced by transpersonal, relational and body psychotherapy, attachment theory, developmental psychology, neuroscience, and post-Jungian analytical psychology.
 She trained in somatic trauma therapy.
 Her background is in mental health work and she has an MSc in The Psychodynamics of Human Development.
-Ewa is stage 1 coordinator and alongside MVG c9o-teaches all stage1 modules.
-She is a supervisor on stage 3 of teh CD and stages 4 & 5 of the psych pd
+Ewa is stage 1 coordinator, and alongside MVG co-teaches all stage1 modules.
+She is a supervisor on stage 3 of the Counselling Diploma and stages 4 & 5 of the psychotherapy training,

 Jo-Ann Roden is a UKCP registered and BACP registered/accredited psychotherapist and an integrative supervisor.
 She originally studied experimental psychology and philosophy and retains an interest in the problem of dualistic thinking in theory and method.
 Jo trained at Re-Vision and now works as a tutor on stages 1 to 5.
 She has an ongoing interest in how early attachment is implicated in addiction.
 Jo is a study tutor on stages 1-3 of the cd and stages 4-5 of the psychotherapy post-dip.
 Jo also teaches on the stage 4 bridging course as well as running a personal development course.